Concerns & Complaints

 This can only happen if you have been through the previous two stages.
 If your concern or complaint is not resolved at the informal stage please write to the Head of School or Executive Head Teacher detailing why you are still dissatisfied and what action you would like to resolve the complaint.
 A complaint form is attached to assist with this.
 An acknowledgement of the complaint will be sent by the school within 5 school working days.
-Once we have all the necessary information, a decision will then be taken about the need for further investigation and the appropriate outcome and this may involve additional meetings with you to obtain further information.
-The school aims to resolve any complaint within 20 school working days.
+Once we have all the necessary information, a decision will then be taken about the need for investigation and the appropriate outcome and this may involve additional meetings with you to obtain further information.
+All notes relating to any investigation will be kept on file.
+The school aims to resolve any complaint within 20 school working days, and will notify the complainant in writing of the conclusion and any actions that will be taken as a result.
 If you are not happy with the outcome at this stage, please see Stage 3.

-Stage 3 – Complaint goes to the Chair of Governors
+Stage 3 – Complaint goes to the Chair of the Advisory Board (Formal)

-If you are dissatisfied with the response Stage 2, you are invited to put your complaint in writing within ten days to the Chair of Governors, Mr. Andi Smith, via the school office.
-You will receive an acknowledgement of the complaint within 5 working school days.
-The Chair of Governors will look at all the information from yourself and the school and may wish to discuss the matter further with you.
-Once the Chair of Governors is satisfied that the investigation has been concluded and a decision has been reached on the complaint, you will be notified in writing of the conclusion.
+If you are dissatisfied with the response Stage 2, you are invited to put your complaint in writing within ten days to the Chair of the Local Advisory Board (LAB), via the school office.
+This should include details of why you are still dissatisfied with the decision, the recommendations and actions of the Stage 2 complaint and what you require to resolve the issue.
+You will receive an acknowledgement of the complaint within 5 working school days, and the CEO will be informed.
+The Chair, or Vice-Chair of the LAB will look at all the information from yourself and the school and may wish to discuss the matter further with you.
+Once the Chair, or Vice-Chair of the LAB is satisfied that the investigation has been concluded and a decision has been reached on the complaint, you will be notified in writing of the conclusion.

-Stage 4 – Final Stage - Complaint is heard by the Governing Body.
+Stage 4 – Final Stage - Complaint is heard by the Trustees (Formal)

-If you are is dissatisfied with the response from the Chair of Governors at Stage 3 you are advised to put your complaint in writing to the School’s Governing Body, which can be done via the school office, ensuring that you include details of why you are dissatisfied with the decision.
-This complaint will be acknowledged within 10 days of receipt by the Governing Body and a review will follow and be conducted by a panel of members of the Governing Body.
+If you are is dissatisfied with the response from the Chair or Vice-Chair of the LAB at Stage 3 you are advised to put your complaint in writing to the School’s Trustees, which can be done via the school office, ensuring that you include details of why you are dissatisfied with the decision, recommendations and actions of the Stage 3 complaint and what you feel would resolve the matter.
+This complaint will be acknowledged within 10 days of receipt by the Trustees and a review will follow and be conducted by a panel of members of Trustees and Local Governing Board members from across the Trust.
 An outcome letter will be sent to you within 20 school days of this meeting.

 The school recognises that some complaints will need to go straight to the Head of School because of the nature or seriousness of them.

-If your complaint is about the Head of School or Executive Head Teacher, please address your complaint to the Chair of the Governing Body, who may be contacted through the school office.
+If your complaint is about the Head of School, you should address your complaint to the Executive Head.
+If your complaint is about the Executive Head Teacher, please address your complaint to the Chair of the LAB.

 Anonymous complaints will not be investigated under this procedure unless there are exceptional circumstances.